 The trail starts out through some dense scrub brush just below some beautiful red rock formations.
 As the trail tapers south, it opens up to a large meadow and then turns west.
 The huge formations to the south offer fantastic photo opportunties, and often this is where you might see white tail deer grazing.
 Cross a gravel road and continue on the very well-defined trail as it starts to gain elevation.
-Pass a few benches, which seem to be dispersed along the trail at half-mile intervals, until you see Carpenter Peak at the northern (right) end of the long ridge in front of you.
+Pass a few benches, which seem to be dispersed along the trail at half-mile intervals, and the intersection with the Elk Creek trail until you see Carpenter Peak at the northern (right) end of the long ridge in front of you.
 Don't spend too much time on the benches though...these are what I call mountain lion buffet tables.

 Persevere along the easy trail as it switchbacks toward Carpenter Peak at all signed trail junctions.
 Carpenter Peak is the highest rocky point at the north end of the ridge that runs north to south.
 Continue on the trail as it winds through the forest until you arrive at the last trail junction, which is signed.
 Take a right for 0.1 miles to the rocky summit.
 The summit boulders offer lots of space for a picnic but the summit block fits only about 4 people.
 Share it with your fellow hikers!